-- 1 The permission now granted relates to the land defined by the 1:1000 scale location plan received on the 2nd December, 2015. - 2 Application for approval of reserved matters must be made to the Local Planning Authority before the expiration of three years from the date of this permission, and the development must be commenced not later than whichever is the later of the following: - a) the expiration of five years from the date of this outline planning permission; - b) the expiration of two years from the date of approval of the last of the reserved matters to be approved. - 3 Development shall not commence until detailed plans of the access; appearance; landscaping; layout; and scale of each building stated in the application, have been submitted, and received the written approval of the Local Planning Authority. - 4 Detailed plans indicating the positions, height, design, materials and type of boundary treatment to be retained and erected shall be submitted for the written approval of the Local Planning Authority as part of any subsequent reserved matters submission. - 5 Development shall not begin until a photographic survey of the existing building has been carried out in accordance with guidelines provided by the Local Planning Authority's archaeological advisors - The Dyfed Archaeological Trust- Development Management.
-The resulting photographs should be approved by the planning authority prior to the commencement of development and deposited with the regional Historic Environment Record, held and maintained by the Dyfed Archaeological Trust, Corner House, 6 Carmarthen Street, Llandeilo, Carmarthenshire, SA19 6AE, (Tel 01558-823121). - 6 Prior to the occupation of any of the dwellings herewith approved, a 1.8 metre wide footway shall be provided along the entire site frontage with the Morlan Terrace

-Road.
-This work shall be completed to the written approval of the Local Planning Authority and to the specification of the Local Highway Authority.
+- The permission now granted relates to the land defined by the 1:1250 location plan and 1:500 scale block plan received on the 18th October, 2016 - Application for approval of reserved matters must be made to the Local Planning Authority before the expiration of three years from the date of this permission, and the development must be commenced not later than whichever is the later of the following: - a) the expiration of five years from the date of this outline planning permission; - b) the expiration of two years from the date of approval of the last of the reserved matters to be approved. - Development shall not commence until detailed plans of the access; appearance; landscaping; layout; and scale of each building stated in the application, have been submitted, and received the written approval of the Local Planning Authority. - The gradient of the vehicular access serving the development shall not exceed 1 in 10 for the first 5.0 metres from the edge of the carriageway. - There shall at no time be any growth or obstruction to visibility over 0.6 metres above the adjacent carriageway crown, over the site's whole Erw Terrace Road frontage within 2.0 metres of the near edge of the carriageway. - The access shall be hard surfaced for a minimum distance of 5.0 metres behind the nearside edge of carriageway, in materials which shall be subject to the prior written approval of the Local Planning Authority.
+The hard surfacing shall be fully carried out prior to any part of the development approved herewith being brought into use. - Prior to the commencement of any part of the development herewith approved, a 1.8 metre wide footway shall be provided along the entire site frontage with the Erw Terrace Road.
+This work shall be completed to the written approval of the Local Planning Authority and to the specification of the Local Highway Authority. - 8 A maximum of 1.no dwellings shall be accessed via Erw Terrace. - 9 Prior to the commencement of development the written approval of the Local Planning Authority shall be obtained for a scheme of parking and turning facilities within the curtilage of the site, and this shall be dedicated to serve the proposal.
+The approved scheme is to be fully implemented prior to any part of the development being brought into use, and thereafter shall be retained, unobstructed, in perpetuity.
+In particular, no part of the parking or turning facilities is to be obstructed by non-motorised vehicles.